Barangays of Malaybalay

 Malaybalay, the capital of Bukidnon, is subdivided into 46 barangays.
-The Philippine Standard Geographic Code classifies 15 barangays as urban and 31 rural; however, the City of Malaybalay classifies 18 barangays as urban and 28 rural.
+The Philippine Standard Geographic Code classifies 23 barangays as urban and 23 rural; however, the city government of Malaybalay classifies 18 barangays as urban and 28 rural.
 These barangays are grouped into five administrative districts, namely Basakan, North Highway, Poblacion, South Highway, and Upper Pulangi.

 Barangays by district

 Basakan District

 Basakan District is composed of ten barangays.

 North Highway District

 The North Highway District is the largest in terms of land area and is composed of nine barangays.
 However, Sumpong is usually grouped within Poblacion because of its proximity to the district.

 Poblacion District

 It is the city center of Malaybalay and is subdivided into eleven barangays.

 South Highway District

 It is the most populous district in the city, composed of eight barangays.
 Casisang is usually grouped with the Poblacion District because of its proximity.

 Upper Pulangi District

 Upper Pulangi is located on the east of the city along the Pulangi River.
 It is composed of eight barangays.